chrissimusokwe/SP2010FileCleanUpTool/README.md

 ## Overview

-A tool for cleaning up version history that has span out of control and resulted in large size document libraries (At the time, SharePoint 2010 had no shredded storage, therefore, each version retained the full document size).
+This is a tool for cleaning up version histories that have span out of control and resulted in large size document libraries (At the time, SharePoint 2010 had no shredded storage, therefore, each version retained the full document size).
 The tool is packaged as a WSP and the clean up happens